Disease/Disorder

 Etiology

 Acquired amputations in children have a wide variety of causes.
-Traumatic causes of limb loss in children include severing injuries, crush injuries, or burns.
-Motor vehicle accidents, power tool injuries, and gunshots are some of the most common causes of traumatic injuries, although they vary by region and age1.
-Children are also susceptible to illness-related causes, such as tumors and vascular etiologies (i.e. thrombosis due to infectious disease or frostbite).
+Traumatic causes of limb loss in children include severing injuries, crush injuries, blast injuries (i.e., from explosives), or burns.
+Children are also susceptible to illness-related causes, such as tumors, vascular etiologies (i.e., thrombosis due to infectious disease or frostbite), and complications from infections (i.e., extensive necrosis).
 Some acquired amputations are a result of surgical conversions of congenital limb deficiencies, such as ablation of a foot in a child with proximal femoral focal deficiency.
 Distal sites are at the highest risk for acquired amputations.
-The average age of acquired amputation was 6.18 years.
+The average age of acquired amputation is 6.18 years.
 Males are three times more likely than females to have an acquired amputation.
-The most common traumatic amputation mechanisms include limbs caught between two objects, machinery, powered lawn mowers, motor vehicle collisions, gunshot wounds and off-road transport.
-A limb being caught between objects is the leading cause of all amputations with finger amputations being the most common presentation.2 Osteosarcoma is the most common etiology in children over 10 years old and Ewing sarcoma occurs in children under 10 years old.
+A limb being caught between objects is the leading cause of all amputations with finger amputations being the most common presentation.
+Other common traumatic amputation mechanisms include limbs caught in machinery such as powered lawn mowers, motor vehicle collisions, gunshot wounds and off-road transport.1 The majority of serious injuries with resulting amputation occur to the lower limb, and most children with acquired limb deficiency have involvement of only one limb.
+Osteosarcoma is the most common etiology in children over 10 years old and Ewing sarcoma occurs in children under 10 years old.

 Epidemiology including risk factors and primary prevention

 Since trauma is the most common cause of acquired amputations, prevention is key.
 In rural areas, children sustain amputations from lawnmowers, farm equipment, and high-tension wire injuries.
-In 1-4-year-old group, household injuries and lawnmowers pose the greatest risks.
+In the 1-4 year-old group, household injuries and lawnmowers pose the greatest risks.
 Older children are more commonly injured by car or motorcycle crashes, burns, gunshot wounds, or power tools.
 Propeller injuries from boats also occur.
-Public awareness and political activism for removal of existing land mines and banning the manufacture from use of mines would reduce injuries from these to children, who are now the primary victims3.
-Catastrophic injuries to children resulting in major morbidity or mortality may be more than 70% preventable3.
+Internationally, blast injuries as a result of landmines remains a significant source of limb loss.
+Public awareness and political activism for removal of existing land mines and banning the manufacture of mines would reduce injuries to children, who are now the primary victims.2

 Patho-anatomy/physiology

 Limb salvage versus definitive amputation depends on the nature of the injury and the integrity of the remaining structures.
 Careful consideration of potential prosthetic fit, vascular supply, innervation, skin integrity, and musculature of the residual limb must be considered.
-Ideally, the patient would be managed by an orthopedic and / or a plastic surgeon.
-When amputation is warranted the surgical team should aim to conserve as much of the viable physis as possible to allow for bone development in a growing child4
+Ideally, the patient would be managed by an orthopedic, vascular, and/or plastic surgeon.
+Pediatric rehabilitation physicians should be consulted for functional considerations of surgery type and to get involved early for long term management of a prosthetic and residual limb.
+When amputation is warranted, the surgical team should aim to conserve as much of the viable physis as possible to allow for bone development in a growing child.2,6 When forming the stump of the residual limb, surgeons may choose to anchor distal antagonistic muscles together at the end as a myoplasty or anchor distal muscles directly to the bone through myodesis.
+Following acute amputation care, the residual limb should be monitored for signs of contraction and rigid dressings should be considered for prevention and overall protection of the limb.
+Once the wound has healed, a shrinker should be used to form the limb and prepare for a more appropriately fitting prosthetic.6

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-1. New Onset/Acute: Acute acquired amputations in children may present challenges to wound healing from irregular residual limbs or presence of skin grafts.
+- New Onset/Acute: Acute acquired amputations in children may present challenges to wound healing from irregular residual limbs or presence of skin grafts.
 Immediate postoperative prosthetic fitting may be appropriate in children old enough to understand and cooperate with weight-bearing restrictions.
 Many children have post-operative surgical and neuropathic pain.
-Prosthetic fitting and functional prognosis may correlate with the mechanism of injury; a transverse amputation may be easier to close and shape compared to a limb that was crushed.
+Prosthetic fitting and functional prognosis may correlate with the mechanism of injury; a transverse amputation may be easier to close and shape compared to a limb that was crushed or one with significant skin necrosis and gangrene seen in cases of sepsis-related vascular compromise.
+Stump shrinkers and rigid dressings are necessary to prepare the residual limb for prosthesis and prevent contracture that may inhibit future ambulation.7

 Specific secondary or associated conditions and complications